Vault (architecture): Vaulting and faux-vaulting in the Renaissance and after

-It is important to note that whereas Roman vaults, like that of the Pantheon, and Byzantine vaults, like that at Hagia Sophia, were not protected from above (i.e. the vault from the inside was the same that one saw from the outside), the European architects of the Middle Ages protected their vaults with wooden roofs.
+Whereas Roman vaults, like that of the Pantheon, and Byzantine vaults, like that at Hagia Sophia, were not protected from above (i.e. the vault from the inside was the same that one saw from the outside), the European architects of the Middle Ages protected their vaults with wooden roofs.
 In other words, one will not see a Gothic vault from the outside.
 The reasons for this development are hypothetical, but the fact that the roofed basilica form preceded the era when vaults begin to be made is certainly to be taken into consideration.
 In other words, the traditional image of a roof took precedence over the vault.

 The separation between interior and exterior – and between structure and image – was to be developed very purposefully in the Renaissance and beyond, especially once the dome became reinstated in the Western tradition as a key element in church design.
-Michelangelo's dome for St. Peter's Basilica in Rome, as redesigned between 1585 and 1590 by Giacomo della Porta, for example, consists of two domes of which, however, only the inner is structural.
+For example, Michelangelo's dome for St. Peter's Basilica in Vatican City (as redesigned by Giacomo della Porta between 1585 and 1590) comprises two domes, of which, only the inner is structural.
 Baltasar Neumann, in his baroque churches, perfected light-weight plaster vaults supported by wooden frames.
 These vaults, which exerted no lateral pressures, were perfectly suited for elaborate ceiling frescoes.
 In St Paul's Cathedral in London there is a highly complex system of vaults and faux-vaults.
 The dome that one sees from the outside is not a vault, but a relatively light-weight wooden-framed structure resting on an invisible – and for its age highly original – catenary vault of brick, below which is another dome, (the dome that one sees from the inside), but of plaster supported by a wood frame.
 From the inside, one can easily assume that one is looking at the same vault that one sees from the outside.